orbkit/orbkit/doc/tutorials/multiple_files.rst

   multiple_files.read_hdf5('nacl.h5')

-how to depict several molecular orbitals
+How to Depict Several Molecular Orbitals
 ----------------------------------------

 You can use this module to depict snapshots of selected molecular orbitals